 If industrial hemp has less than one percent THC, and plants with more THC are considered marijuana, then you might ask, what about CBD?

 Now that recreational and medicinal cannabis are legal across more than half of the country, maybe it’s not such a pressing question.
-But as a cannabis aficionado, I’d like to know.
+But cannabis genetics can get confusing, and so can the laws.
+So I’d like to know.
 Where is all this CBD oil coming from?

 Those obsessive pot breeders who have spent the last 40 years getting THC levels from 3 percent to 30 percent, are now changing course.
 They aren’t giving up on THC, but to satisfy a new market, they are bringing back older strains with lower THC and higher CBD.
 Because it’s impossible to grow cannabis that’s very high in both.